Fayetteville, AR Divorce Lawyer

 - For at least three months before the final divorce decree is granted

 The basis you cite for your divorce is known as the grounds for divorce.
 Depending on the grounds cited, a divorce can be described as either fault or no-fault.
 A no-fault divorce is a divorce based on a minimum 18-month period of physical separation, whereas a fault divorce points to a specific reason for the dissolution of the marriage.
-Arkansas recognizes eight distinct fault grounds for divorce under Ark.
+The state recognizes eight distinct fault grounds for divorce under Ark.
 Code Ann. § 9-12-301:

 - Felony criminal conviction